SHOWING 1 - 1 OF 1 RESULTS

 Recommend Airmen download USAF Connect add 49th Wing as Favorite and enable notifications to get the latest updates.
 Spouses too.

 The 49th Wing, located at Holloman Air Force Base, New Mexico, supports national security objectives by deploying worldwide to support peacetime and wartime contingencies.
 The wing provides combat-ready Airmen and Guardians, trains F-16 Fighting Falcon pilots and MQ-9 Reaper pilots and sensor operators.
-Additionally, the wing delivers Air Transportable Clinics and Basic Expeditionary Airfield Resources while providing support to more than 13,000 military and civilian personnel.
+Additionally, the base delivers Air Transportable Clinics and Basic Expeditionary Airfield Resources while providing support to more than 21,000 military and civilian personnel.
 The wing has a proud history of service in World War II, Korea, Southeast Asia, Southwest Asia and NATO-led Operation Allied Force.

 Holloman AFB was originally established in 1942 is located about six miles west of Alamogordo, New Mexico on Highway 70/82; 90 miles north of El Paso, Texas, and 60 miles east of Las Cruces, New Mexico.
 Holloman is located in Otero County.
 Alamogordo's cost of living ranks even with the national average.
 Employment opportunities and wages in Alamogordo and New Mexico in general are ranked lower than the national average; but bet you can have 300 days worth of sunshine.